raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 Arcade Mode is the basic gameplay mode in *HEXA*.

 In this mode, you start out with 45 seconds on the clock.
 As you match HEXAs, you'll earn points, as well as more time on the timer!
 Your goal is to match as many HEXAs, and thus, earn as many points, as you can before time runs out.
+White tiles earn you 100 points, gray tiles earn you 150 points, and black tiles earn you 200 points.

-There's another element to this mode to keep you on your toes: randomly-generated Power-ups that do various things when matched.
+There's another element to this mode to keep you on your toes: randomly-generated Power-ups!
+These do various different things when matched:

-- Bombs — If matched into a HEXA, the whole board gets "blown up" and replaced with a new, randomized set of triangles.
+- Bombs — If matched into a HEXA, the whole board gets "blown up" and replaced with a new, randomized set of tiles.
 - 2x Tiles — When matched into a HEXA, you'll earn double points for that match!
+Plus, a bigger timer boost.
 - Wild Tiles — These tiles can be used in place of any other color when creating a HEXA.
-There's no penalty or reward.
+No penalty nor reward.

 You can also score HEXA Combos, mostly by luck — if you match a HEXA, and the resulting grid contains another HEXA, BOOM!!
-You'll get double points for that match!
+You'll get double the points for that match!
 This stacks exponentially up until you reach a board state without an immediate HEXA.

-An unmodified HEXA is worth 100 points, but if you make good use of 2x Tiles and get lucky with Combos, you'll be well on your way to becoming master of the universe!

-HEXAs will also earn you more time: +5 seconds for an unmodified match, and +7.5 seconds for a match with a 2x Tile inside, up to a maximum of 60 seconds.
+As you earn more HEXAs, the timer boost will gradually become less and less effective.
+See how long you can keep it rolling!

 The game will end when the timer reaches zero.
 If you wanna end it early, open the Slide menu and just select "end game".
 The game will end from the current point, and any high scores will be saved.